outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - impact between variables & other system objects
         - impact of variable survival success on external system dynamics
         - optimal variables/functions/paths for a function/system/type
+        - optimal origin positions of concepts to allow successful systems to evolve

     - stable variable collisions occur when variables:
       - dont disrupt the system interactions